Prisoners of Geography

 p.193- 194 Contested Kashmir

-The publishers, Elliott & Thompson have recently published this grid mapping sections of the book to the A-Level Geography specifications and it is well worth a look for further ideas of how to use extracts of the book.
+To buy this book, click here.
+The publishers, Elliott & Thompson have published this grid mapping sections of the book to the A-Level Geography specifications and it is well worth a look for further ideas of how to use extracts of the book.
 More info for teachers can be found here.

 Previous